 “I’m used to showing up for work and going through several security checkpoints,” says Lindemann, who worked in the securities and fraud division of the federal prosecutor’s office the summer after his first year at Columbia Law School.

-In less than a decade, the Long Island native has gone from life as a naval officer on the Nimitz—where he slept six inches below a runway for F-18 fighter jets—to that of a law student working on white-collar crime cases.
-Although Lindemann’s resume includes an array of adventures and reads like that of a Tom Clancy or John Grisham character, he was excited about returning to academia.
+In less than a decade, the New York native has gone from life as a naval officer on the Nimitz—where he slept six inches below a runway for F-18 fighter jets—to that of a law student working on white-collar crime cases and international arbitration.
+Although Lindemann’s résumé includes an array of adventures and reads like that of a Tom Clancy or John Grisham character, he was excited about returning to academia.

-Armed with an impressive legal education, Lindemann hopes to someday work for the International Criminal Court prosecuting genocide cases, but admits that he’s not tied down to one particular plan.
+Armed with an impressive legal education, Lindemann is interested in working someday for the International Criminal Court prosecuting genocide cases, but admits that he is not tied down to one particular plan.
 “There’s so much you can do with a law degree,” Lindemann says.
 “I really just want to be prepared for the opportunities when they come along.”